Corporate Communications + Employee Advocacy

 If the branding is weak, has a negative view, appears shady in anyway, or treats employees poorly — this will only harm your brand and of course, revenue.

 It’s why so many companies focus on their branding.

 Yet, a great way to continue improve corporate brand is through an employee advocacy program.

-This internal tool helps get employees more involved with sharing branded content and third-party content related to their specific industries.
+This internal tool helps get employees more connected to their company and co-works and involves them with sharing branded and third-party content related to their specific industries.